aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_observability/index.md

 Under *Log streams*, pick your current *writer* node (since that is where we ran our script against) to view the slow query logs and you should see like below
 <span class="image">![CWL](CWL_slow_query_select.png?raw=true)</span>

 *Note:* The default log retention period is *Never Expire* however this can be changed*.
-Please see* *Change log data retention in CloudWatch Logs* (https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SettingLogRetention.html)*.*
+Please see* [Change log data retention in CloudWatch Logs] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SettingLogRetention.html).

-To increase the readability of these logs, we are going to use *Insights*.
+To increase the readability of these logs, we are going to use [Insights]((https://eu-west-1.console.aws.amazon.com/rds/home?region=eu-west-1#database:id=auroralab-mysql-cluster;is-cluster=true;tab=logs-and-events).
 Click on the *insights* and select your log group in the drop down list.
-For slow queries, it will be in the format of /aws/rds/cluster/auroralab-mysql-cluster (https://eu-west-1.console.aws.amazon.com/rds/home?region=eu-west-1#database:id=auroralab-mysql-cluster;is-cluster=true;tab=logs-and-events)/slowquery.
+For slow queries, it will be in the format of /aws/rds/cluster/auroralab-mysql-cluster/slowquery.
 In the text field, enter the following insights query by replacing the <writer node>

 ```shell
 filter @logStream = 'auroralab-mysql-node-1'